kylpo/notes/Websites-vs-Webapps.md

 - URL is the single source of truth for what is currently shown
 - Makes sense when you think of a site as a set of documents
   - searchable documents (and good for SEO)

+Divide seems to be more inline with if you care about SEO.
+Sites care deeply about SEO, and are built differently to handle it.
+Apps have affordances that do not care about SEO.

 # Conclusions
 Overall, this distinction likely isn't helpful.
 Because as soon as you add global state to a site, it becomes an app, even if it still feels more like a site (like an e-commerce site).
 The more useful distinction is web vs native.
 I suppose it could be helpful, if you think of your product as a site, to limit it from app state for as long as possible.
 For example, modals are url accessible, all "state" is serialized to the URL.
 LINK TO APP STATE DOC